Membership

 Society News

-The Helminthological Society of Washington (HelmSoc) is excited to announce the Underrepresented Minority Student Research Grant (HelmSoc URM Grant) Competition for undergraduate and graduate parasitology students.
-We offer a total of $5,000 in grants, and anticipate awarding one undergraduate research award of approximately $500-$2,000, and one graduate research award of approximately $2,500-$4,000.
+The Helminthological Society of Washington (HelmSoc) is excited to announce the Bernard Fried Student Research Grants!
+Each year we will offer a total of $5,000 in grants, and anticipate awarding one undergraduate research award of approximately $500-$2,000, and one graduate research award of approximately $2,500-$4,000.
 Grants are intended to fund scientific research.
+Applications are typically due in March.

 Click here for more information and application process.